-Note that although most of these functions require coordination of several delay line subsystems, several only involve commanding the trolley micro (direct slew, steering on/off and focus control).
+Note that although most of the functions provided by the system API require coordination of several delay line sub-systems, several only involve commanding the trolley micro (direct slew, steering on/off and focus control).

 5.2 State Machine

 The system class relies on a set of state machines to translate API function calls into commands to delay line sub-systems, and to provide feedback on the success or failure of requests made via the API.